jarda-svoboda/svelte-modular/README.md

 # svelte-modular
-Svelte/Sapper experiments with modular project structure
+Svelte/Sapper experiments with modular project structure.
+It's basically restructuralized Sapper's starter-template.

 ## Model A
 Modules are connected using Express to the master Sapper app.